slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Ego is the enemy.
 People say that you can't fly and then you flew.
 Then you think you are God.'*

+> *'Controlling the impression that you make on others takes a large amount of cognitive bandwidth and everything will appear as fake.'*

+> *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 <!--
 > *'Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
 Authenticity can't be faked.'*